 The Pear Vanilla jam is so lovely and delicious, and will definitely be in gift baskets this holiday season along with the Strawberry Grand Marnier Fig Jam I made earlier this year.
 We tried this jam first on a cheese platter.
 Since we recently returned from a trip to France (check out Tom’s trip France report), I used Delice de Bourgogne which is triple creme yummy excellence together with an incredible Roquefort, an Abbaye de Belloc (semi-hard sheep’s milk cheese), and rosemary crackers for my cheese platter.
 Yay!
 I’m absolutely making more of this jam while pears are in season.

 8 cups chopped Bartlett pears (or any smooth, thin-skinned pear.
 No need to peel.)

 1 packet liquid pectin

-Add the pectin and bring to a roiling boil.
-Let boil for a full five minutes in order to activate the pectin, so that the finished product will have a nice jammy consistency.
+Add the pectin and bring to a rolling boil.
+Let boil for a full five minutes to activate the pectin, so that the finished product will have a nice jammy consistency.
 [As noted above, mine took much longer to set.]

 Paraphrasing from the Ball Canning guide: To check lids for seal, the lids should not flex when pressed in the center.
 Remove bands.
 Try to lift lids off with your fingertips.
 If the lid can’t be lifted off, the lid has a good seal.
 Replace bands and loosely tighten.
 6 half-pint jars (8 oz.)